Project Kaisei’s Messages from the Plastic Sea: Products Must Be “Benign by Design”

 Cleanup may be a long way off.
 I asked Mary Crowley what she would like to say to Fake Plastic Fish readers about what we can do.
 Here is her response.
-Click the link if you can’t see the embedded video below.
 A written transcript of her short message is included on the YouTube page.

 The Honorable Arnold Schwarzenegger

 State Capitol Building